A lower bound for the genus of a knot using the Links-Gould invariant: Proof of the genus bound

 \begin{defn}[The Links-Gould invariant of links $LG$] Set $L$ an oriented link in $S^3$ and $T$ an oriented (1-1)-tangle such that the closure of $T$ is $L$.
-Then the operator invariant derived from ribbon Hopf algebra $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$ and irreducible representation $V_{\alpha}$ is such that
+Then the operator invariant derived from the ribbon Hopf algebra $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$ and irreducible representation $V_{\alpha}$ is such that

 for some $c \in \mathbb{C}$.
-Moreover, the value of $c$ does not depend on the choice of $T$, but only on the isotopy class of $L$.
+Moreover, the value of $c$ does not depend on the choice of $T$, but only on the isotopy class of $L$, because $V_{\alpha}$ is an ambidextrous object in the sense of \cite{GPMT}.
 Constant c therefore is a link invariant and it is by definition the value of the Links-Gould polynomial $LG(L,q,q^{\alpha})$ for a given choice of parameters $q,q^{\alpha}$. \end{defn}

 To compute $LG$ in the following, we will continue using De Wit's thesis manuscript \cite{DW} as a source of coherent content, as we have done in the previous section.
 De Wit's approach to defining $LG$ is parallel to that of De Wit-Kauffman-Links in \cite{DWKL} since $LG$ is presented as derived from an operator invariant in both cases, although the notations are not always completely similar in the two presentations.